Milwaukee Airport Railroad Station: Service and facilities

 The 1600 sqft station includes a Quik-Trak ticket machine, restrooms, a seating area, and covered walkways to both the drive-up area and the boarding platform.
 As the station is unstaffed, all tickets from the station need to be purchased online, from the Quik-Trak machine or on the train from a conductor.
 Passengers needing checked baggage service are advised to use the downtown station.
 The station parking lot contains 300 spaces and a fee is charged to park.
 All revenue generated from parking fees is used to finance the station's operating costs.
-Transport to and from the airport terminal is provided by the free shuttle buses operated by the airport.
+Transportation to and from the airport terminal is provided by the free shuttle buses operated by the airport.

-For much of the spring of 2020, it was temporarily a stop on the Empire Builder, a long-distance train connecting Chicago to the Pacific Northwest.
-The stop was added when Hiawatha Service trains were suspended in the wake of the COVID-19 pandemic.

 History

 The idea of opening an Amtrak station in the vicinity of Mitchell Airport had been discussed since the mid-1970s.
 The justification for not building the station at the time was based on infrequent Amtrak service and relatively congestion-free access to the airport from the south via I-94 and WI 119.
 By the late 1990s, a station at the airport was proposed as part of the Midwest Regional Rail Initiative.
 In June 2001, the Wisconsin Department of Transportation authorized $100,000 to start the preliminary design for the station, with an original opening slated for late-2003.
-Although funding was authorized for preliminary work, funding for actual construction had not been secured.

 How to fund construction of the station became an issue following objections from both airport and Milwaukee County officials.
 Although supported by both airport and local officials, they stated that financing a facility to transport persons primarily away from Milwaukee should not be done with local, but rather state and federal sources.
 As a result of this sentiment, Senator Herb Kohl requested $5 million for its construction as part of a federal transportation appropriations bill in July, only to see it reduced to $2.5 million in the final bill in December.
 With an additional $4 million in funding secured by Kohl in February 2003, combined with the $2.5 million previously appropriated, construction of the $6.5 million station could commence.